RakiRam/PYTHON_ASSISTANT/README.md

 # PYTHON_ASSISTANT
-This is a personal assistant which can play songs,videos,browse internet and send mails.
+This is a personal assistant which can play songs,videos,browse internet,send whatsapp messages and send mails.